Skip to content

 • Keys are usually strings or numbers, and they must be unique within the dictionary.

-• Values can be any data type—numbers, strings, lists, even other dictionaries!
+• Values can be any data type—numbers, strings, lists, or even other dictionaries!

 Example: